 A dolphin surfaces just in front of our boat.

-I try to smile at the creature I absolutely adore.
+I try to smile one of the creatures I absolutely adore.

 The sky quickly fades to gray, the sun blocked from view by rapidly building thunderheads.
 The water morphs to a fearfully beautiful greenish-gray.
 Thunder shakes the heavens.
 My little girl squeezes my hand.